githubfan23445/pxt-arcade/docs/advanced-stream.md

         "imageUrl": "/static/advanced-stream/ATQ_Iq_HbcQ.jpg"
     },
     {
-        "name": "No combos present",
-        "description": "Join Richard, Shannon, Daryl, and Vivian as we set out to make a simple game about combos, but end up never actually getting to the combo part.
-We did end up making a pretty cool line following game though!", "youTubeId": "xZi24CZiGyw",
-        "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
-        "imageUrl": "/static/advanced-stream/xZi24CZiGyw.jpg"
-    },
-    {
         "name": "a game about herding geese",
         "description": "Join Richard, Daryl, Joey, and Vivian as we work on Vivian's Traffic Jam game!
 It's about herding all your baby goslings to see the goal by using traffic cones.
 We implemented a new level in this stream, as well as adding some features if you complete a level.
 The geese are using a flocking algorithm called Boids.", "youTubeId": "HMcraHt86Gw",